 3. Create an opt-in form and put it on your website

 An opt-in form is something that you can put on your website for customers to sign up to.
 A good opt-in form can make or break your mailing list.
 Ask too many questions and you run the risk of people not signing up at all.
 If this is your first time creating an opt-in form, a field for a name and the email address should suffice.
+You can also use a tool like OmniKick to make your life easier.

 Image by Social Triggers